All Episodes

 It's worse than incompetence.

-This nobody is this incompetent.
+Nobody is this incompetent.

-This kind of stuff that is happening with us conceding ground that we had gained through hard work, just giving it up the way we're doing is I don't know.
+This kind of stuff that is happening with us conceding ground that we had gained through hard work, just giving it up the way we're doing, is, I don't know.

-It's just it's terrible.
+It's just, it's terrible.

 And in my mind, it goes beyond incompetence.

-It's uh written by I'm sorry, Slate.
+It's written by, I'm sorry, Slate.

 Slate.com.